 Ensou – empty

-Kawaii - cute
+kawaii - cute

 Kawaii [可愛い] is cute and cute.
 Some argue that this is the new Japanese aesthetic.
-Others say that kawaii has always been part of Japanese culture.
+Others say kawaii has always been part of Japanese culture.
 Either way, it has become the most popular Japanese aesthetic in recent years.